UBIC-repo/Whitepaper/README.md

  - Data Group 2 contains the facial image
  - Data Group 3 contains the fingerprints, it can only be accessed using something called the Extended Access Control which is only available to governments.
 Finally the Document Security Object is a PKCS7 file that contains the hash of all the different Data Groups signed using a Document Signing Certificate issued by a government.
-In the case of UBIC only the Document Security Objects will be read out to generate a non-transferable proof of signature knowledge.
+In the case of UBIC only the Document Security Objects will be read out to generate a Proof of signature knowledge.

 ### Basic Access Control
 Using NFC technology it is possible to read out passive tags that are up to 10cm away.
 Theoretically it would be possible to read out a passport through the pocket of someone.